 U.S. 13 Business loops westward from U.S. 13 (Sussex Highway) through the town of Bridgeville along Main Street.
-The US highway runs concurrently with Delaware 404 Business from Sussex Highway north to Market Street in the Bridgeville historic district.
+The US highway runs concurrently with SR 404 Business from Sussex Highway north to Market Street in the Bridgeville historic district.

 U.S. 13 bypassed Bridgeville by 1952, with U.S. 13 Alternate established along the former alignment by 1957.
 This changed on November 6, 1970, when AASHTO approved the redesignation of U.S. 13 Alternate as U.S. 13 Business.